groovmekanik/m4l-oversampling/README.md

-# FIR Oversampling Techniques for Max For Live Devices
+# Oversampling Techniques for Max For Live Devices

 ## Overview